 An operational stack can have one optional Backup at any given time.
 Only the Backup specified in the active Master's configuration is eligible to take over current stack control when the Master is rebooted or fails.
 The Master automatically synchronizes configuration settings with the specified Backup to facilitate the transfer of control functions.

 The Backup retains its status until one of the following occurs:

-The Backup setting is deleted or changed using the following commands from the active Master:
+• The Backup switch is deleted using the following command from the Master:

-''' CN 4093(config)# no stack backup
+CN 4093(config)# no stack backup